lxdao-official/donate3/README.md

 # Future Plans

+In the long run, Donate3 is an on-chain tool with very high composability.
+In the future, we hope to build a perfect platform for displaying and retrieving information about public goods, so that more excellent public goods can be discovered and funded.
+At the same time, we are also considering to ensure that the project breaks even by setting fees or advertisements.

+In recently we consider:

 1. Update Contract: Support Donation of ERC20 token.
 2. Marketing Promotion: Find real users to use our products to create a Donate3 ecosystem.
 3. EIP Standard Application.
 Donate3 is a opensource project, and we hope to formulate donation standards to help the prosperous ecology of public goods.